Punisher Kills the Marvel Universe

 Punisher Kills the Marvel Universe is a 1995 one-shot comic book published by Marvel Comics.
-Written by Garth Ennis and illustrated by Doug Braithwaite with most inking done by Michael L. Halblieb, the story depicts Frank Castle killing every superhero and supervillain in the Marvel Universe, including himself.
+It is a satire of 1990s comic books, aimed at fans.
+Written by Garth Ennis and illustrated by Doug Braithwaite with most inking done by Michael L. Halblieb, the story depicts Frank Castle killing every superhero and supervillain in the Marvel Universe after his family is killed.